manuvazquez/gift-wrapper/README.md

 should install all the additional requirements.
 If you use [Anaconda](https://anaconda.org/), the [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) script `make_conda_environment.sh` will make a proper environment (named `gift`).

 After that, you should be able to run the program.
-You can either download the [latest release](https://github.com/manuvazquez/gift-wrapper/releases/latest) (not necessarily up-to-date) or click *Clone or download* above to get the most recent version.

 ## Usage